MPAS-Dev/compass/docs/developers_guide/organization.rst

     A dictionary of steps in the test case with step names as keys

 ``self.steps_to_run``
-    A list of the steps to run when ``run()`` gets called.
+    A list of the steps to run when :py:func:`compass.run.serial.run_tests()` gets called.
 This list includes all steps by default but can be replaced with a list of only those tests that should run by default if some steps are optional and should be run manually by the user.

 Another set of attributes is not useful until ``configure()`` is called by the ``compass`` framework: